Our Commitment to Diversity, Equity and Inclusion

 These are the ideals to which we aspire.

 However, in listening to our members and learning from our 109-year history, we understand that achieving this culture of safety and equity requires more consistent and purposeful action.
 We must do more to challenge long-held assumptions and understand how unconscious bias can influence decisions and actions so we can transform our culture and better support our members as they participate in our communities and as they practice occupational safety and health and help their organizations improve.

 In the past two years, we have taken several steps to promote diversity and inclusion, such as adding language on diversity to guide our elections process, reaffirming our Society Operating Guideline on diversity and hosting a summit to address issues related to gender in safety.
-Last month, for the first time in our history, we issued a statement calling for social change to stop violence against Blacks and clarifying our support of the Black Lives Matter movement.
+Last month, for the first time in our history, we issued a statement calling for social change to stop violence against Black people and to address racism and other systemic barriers that impact personal and professional lives.
 We have also created learning opportunities to help our members better understand how societal issues such as racism and systemic inequities can impede career advancement, undermine workplace safety and disenfranchise workers.

 While these are all positive developments, we know this is only the beginning of our work.
 That’s why in June 2020, our Board of Directors voted to establish a board-level task force that will help clearly define our goals for diversity, equity and inclusion.
 Our president and our CEO will actively participate in this group as it develops an action plan to present to the board in January 2021.
 We believe this plan will help us better support a diverse membership reflective of our entire profession.
 We are also establishing a staff team to address these issues internally.